 Dallas, TX 75205

 Abstract.
-The National Basketball Association is the most prestigious basketball league in the entire world.
-There is an entry draft usually in the 3rd week of June, which allows teams to select prospects from college and from around the world.
-The world of biometrics has not been explored as much when it comes to draft prospects.
-We are looking to identify certain physical characteristics that foretell the amount of success prospects have in the league based on prior drafts in combination with collegiate statistics.
+In this paper, we present a machine learning based approach to projecting the success of National Basketball Association (NBA) draft prospects.
+With the proliferation of data, analytics have increasingly become a critical component in the assessment of professional and collegiate basketball players.
+The goal of this study is to leverage player biometric data, college statistics, draft selection order, and positional breakdown as modelling features into our prediction algorithms.
+From this, we hope to gain insight into the key metrics that determine future success.
+These findings may be useful in aiding basketball personnel in their evaluation and projection of NBA draft prospects.

 1 Introduction

+THIS NEEDS TO BE REWRITTEN.
+WHAT IS YOUR PROBLEM STATEMENT?

 The National Basketball Association (NBA) has been holding an annual draft for prospects since 1947.
 The draft is responsible for the highest influx of new players to the league.
-Recently, analytics in the NBA has become a market opportunity, with a slew of highly educated and experienced professionals in the data science industry, taking over higher management positions in the realm of player personnel.
+Recently, analytics in the NBA has become a market opportunity, with a slew of highly educated and experienced professionals in the data science industry taking over higher management positions in the realm of player personnel.
 This has created a whole new style of basketball and a more efficient manner of selecting players.

 One area where data science has not been advanced is in the field of biometrics.

-1.1 Biometric Parameters
+THIS IS A FALSE STATEMENT.

 Biometrics refers to the branch of statistics that deals with data relating to living organisms.
-We are looking to analyze he biological parameters that have been available for draft picks in the past and extrapolate on any trends that we find in our data.
-Our measures for success will be clearly defined with the advanced analytics that are now available to us.
-The ethical issues that we foresee going forward have to do with the sensitivity and privacy of medical records that all persons in the United States expect to have protected.

 The biometric parameters collected are determined by the NBA Draft combine, an event that is held before the NBA Draft every year.
 The parameters include height without shoes, height with shoes, wingspan, standing reach, maximum vertical, maximum vertical reach, vertical with no step, vertical with no step reach, weight, body fat percent, hand length, hand width, number of bench presses, agility, and sprint time.

-1.2 College Statistics

 Basketball statistics have evolved in the last twenty years.
-Since the advent of analytics in sports, primarily baseball, then trickling into the other major sports, basketball analysis has also improved.
+Since the advent of analytics in sports, initially in baseball, then trickling into the other major sports, basketball analysis has also improved.
 Originally statistics that were measured included minutes per game, points per game, rebounds per game, assists per game, blocks per game, steals per game, field goal percentage, three point field goal percentage, and free throw percentage.
 However, with the field of data science and data analytics making great strides, other statistics have made their way into the daily lexicon of basketball

 The advanced statistics that we have used in this study include win shares (WS), win shares per 48 minutes (WS/48), box plus/minus (BPM), and value over replacement (VORP).
 WS indicates the number of wins a player is responsible for in his career.
 WS/48 indicates the number of a wins a player is responsible for per 48 minutes – the length of a regulation NBA game.
 BPM indicates the plus or minus difference with regards to the opposition while the player is on the court playing.
 VORP indicates the value over the replacement value of the average player.

-1.3 Two Pronged Analysis

-The analysis in this project consists of two individual models – one model consists of biometric parameters, age prior to the first year of playing, and pick drafted.
-The second model includes the characteristics defined in the first model as well as college statistics.

-1.4 Players in Sample